DatePicker#

 DatePicker

-To ensure it is visible in a notebook we have placed it in a Column
+To ensure the calendar dropdown is fully visible in a notebook environment, we’ve placed it in a Row

 with a fixed height.

-type that can be read out or set like other widgets:
+object that can be read or programmatically set like other Panel widgets:

 date_picker.value